 Conclusion

-We have studied a carefully prepared collision scenario with a rod which diagonally approaches a slot and both rod and slot having the same proper length.
+We have studied a carefully prepared collision scenario with a rod that diagonally approaches a slot, and with both the rod and the slot having the same proper length.
 The length contraction effect clearly forced an observer in the setup frame to predict a collision.
 By using Lorentz transformations, we have shown that observers in all relevant frames

 would predict a collision of the rod with a plate around the slot.
 The various Lorentz Transformations between the different frames did not produce any contradiction.
 Hence the paradox does not exist for our standard collision scenario.
 Observers in different frames have different perceptions regarding details of the scenario as e.g. inclination angles of the rod vs. the slot or concerning the relative velocity vs. the frame’s x-axis.
 However, they all agree on an inevitable collision.